-- 5.52 Over the next 20 years, an increasing number of vehicles will run on electricity rather than fossil fuels.
-Electric vehicles (EV) for personal use are not limited to cars; electric bicycles are already in use by many, alongside other powered vehicles such as scooters and skateboards. - 5.53 To enable the use of electric vehicles, specific infrastructure in the form of electric vehicle charging points is required.
+- 3.51 Over the next 20 years, an increasing number of vehicles will run on electricity rather than fossil fuels.
+Electric vehicles (EV) for personal use are not limited to cars; electric bicycles are already in use by many, alongside other powered vehicles such as scooters and skateboards. - 3.52 To enable the use of electric vehicles, specific infrastructure in the form of electric vehicle charging points is required.
 Whilst Stevenage has EV charging points within some of its public car parks already, the spaces with this technology are limited.
 In addition, existing residential areas are not likely to have these facilities in close proximity to people's homes and there are practical and legal obstacles to retrofitting these technologies that need to be carefully considered.
-'Destination charging' within neighbourhood centres and the town centre offers a more practical solution. - 5.54 New developments, including the regeneration of Stevenage Central, provide the opportunity to integrate charging point technology into all new schemes from the outset.
-There are also opportunities to further promote the use of electric vehicles across the town, to make better use of its potential. - 5.55 This is a rapidly changing field, and infrastructure which is state of the art today could prove to be redundant in five years.
-With this in mind there needs to be a flexible approach to new infrastructure.
+'Destination charging' within neighbourhood centres and the town centre offers a more practical solution. - 3.53 New developments, including the regeneration of Stevenage Central, provide the opportunity to integrate charging point technology into all new schemes from the outset.
+There are also opportunities to further promote the use of electric vehicles across the town, to make better use of its potential.

-Figure 3 Electric vehicle, www.eta.co.uk
+Figure 3: Electric vehicle, www.eta.co.uk